tlmat-unican/Lightweight-ns-3-link-simulation/README.md

                 - TXFile.log: [num pkt | time | size pkt (B)]
                 - logBuffer.log: [time | size buffer (B)]
                 - ChannelVar.log: [time | State] where State = {LoS=1,Ms,Ds}
+    - Mode of use: This script is able to run the scenario, by excuting the _python3_ command.
+It creates a tree folder where the results are collected.
+You can customise this parameters, as well as the scenario described in the aforementioned JSON file.
+After running this script, you will get data files which are handled by the Jupyter notebook to show the performance.
+MonteCarlo simulations [Nsim] and swept range of the bacgorun traffic can be adjusted.
+        - Nsim  = 100
+        - [ 5 to 30 ] Mbps with step = 1 Mbps.

 ### LEO based scenarios: LMS - Interrupted Channel - LMS